BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/surveillance_data.md

 * **Copy:** Copies the selected items to the clipboard.
 * **Surveillance:** Allows user to switch to the surveillance view, summarizing the surveillance test results.

-More details are available in the [Selection Action Bar](../action_bar.html) Quick Reference.
+More details are available in the [Selection Action Bar](../action_bar.html) Quick Reference Guide.